bethel2000/genai-multi-agent-support-system/README.md

 1. Policy questions:

    * "What is the refund policy?"
-   * "Summarize the program cancellation rules."
+   * "What is the method of payment for refunds?"
    * "Under what conditions are refunds granted at 70%?"

 2. Customer data questions: